rollercodester/sparga/API.md

 <a name="init"></a>

 # init(options)
-Initializes a tracker in GA and wires-up automated features of Sparga.
+Initializes one or more trackers in GA and wires-up automated features of Sparga.

 **Kind**: global function